telerik/fiddler-jam-docs/portal/get-started-portal.md

 In this step, you'll add the submitted log to your default organization workspace.
 Note that to add new workspaces to your organization, you [need to contact the Fiddler Jam Support team]({% slug fj-workspaces %}#creating-and-renaming-workspaces).

-1. Go to the **Add to Workspace** button in the top-right corner of the dashboard.
+1. Go to the **Add to Workspace** button in the top-right corner of the portal.

 1. Enter the required information in the **Title**, **Submitted by**, and **Workspace** fields.
 Optionally, add some content in the **Description** field.